arbor-sim/arbor/doc/python/morphology.rst

     .. attribute:: empty
         :type: bool

-        If the tree is empty (i.e. whether it has size 0)
+        If the tree is empty (i.e., whether it has size 0)

     .. attribute:: size
         :type: int